daianna21/UGT_genetic_profiling_KI/code/README.md

 # 2. Gene constraint analysis
   * **2\.1 Compare expected vs observed ratios of missense to synonymous variants**: the observed ratios of missense to synonymous variants per gene were computed based on the gnomAD reported variants.
-The expected ratios were calculated
+The expected ratios were calculated interrogating the consequence of all potential single nucleotide variants in the CDS of each gene canonical tx.
+These and additional gene constraint estimates from gnomAD were compared.